bartvanhoey/ABPx/abpio/ABPxCodeSnippetsThatStartWithAnX.md

 The **main goal of ABPx** is to **speed up the development process** of **ABP applications** in **Visual Studio Code**.

-When I started learning the ABP Framework, I noticed that the ABP Framework has a **convention over configuration** approach and you often end up writing the same code structures.
+When I started learning the ABP Framework, I noticed that the ABP Framework has a **convention over configuration** approach and you often end up writing the same code over and over again.
 That's why I started to develop a VsCode Extension with **useful code snippets** to make the life of an **ABP Framework developer** a little easier.

 ## ABPx Code Snippets in Action